cwrc/CWRC-Writer-Dev-Docs/README.md

 #### XML Validation

 The default XML validator is a public server supplied by CWRC.
 The call to it is in the default delegator: [cwrc-git-delegator (NPM)](https://www.npmjs.com/package/cwrc-git-delegator).
 If you are implementing your own delegator, you'll probably want to use the same call to the CWRC validation server.
+The XML validator is another example of a general service that isn't specific to CWRC-Writer.

 #### Document Storage

 The default backend server we use for storage is the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), an Express.js server that in turn uses GitHub for storage.

-There is one NPM CWRC package used in the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer):
+There is one NPM CWRC package used by the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer):

 * in NPM: [cwrcgit](https://www.npmjs.com/package/cwrcgit)
 * in GitHub: [CWRC-Git](https://github.com/jchartrand/CWRC-Git)
 Client for creating and updating CWRC XML documents in GitHub through the GitHub API.
 Used by the [CWRC-GitServer](jchartrand/CWRC-GitServer).

-Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) and to [cwrcgit (NPM)](https://www.npmjs.com/package/cwrcgit).
-Each  has it's own GitHub repository, listed above, with specifics about how to work with it.
+Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to[cwrcgit (NPM)](https://www.npmjs.com/package/cwrcgit).
+Both have their own GitHub repository, listed above, with specifics about how to work with it.
 General development practices are also listed below in [Development Process](#development).

 ## General Development Practices